JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 Functions, or methods, depending on external state other than their input parameters are called to have ["side-effects"][side-effects].
-For example, a function depending on an external database is an example of something that has side-effects; the function will behaving differently depending on what is in the database.
+For example, a function depending on an external database is an example of something that has side-effects; the function will behave differently depending on what is in the database.

-Side-effect free code is really nice as it makes it very explicit what (parameters) will alter the behaviour of the code, and I try to isolate as much as possible of my side-effect free code from the part that has side-effects.
+Side-effect-free code is nice as it makes it very explicit what (parameters) will alter the behavior of the code, and I try to isolate as much as possible of my side-effect-free code from the part that has side-effects.
 This makes it easy to understand, easy to write unit tests for, and has few surprises.

 I want to make a specific callout to [the Repository pattern][repo-pattern] here.
 It is the most underused pattern that can have a huge impact on testing and code structure.
-By stuffing all your side-effecty access to data in a database within a repository implementation, you can easily implement an in-memory repository.
+By stuffing all your side-effect access to data in a database within a repository implementation, you can easily implement an in-memory repository.
 By doing so, _all your business logic can be tested using an in-memory implementation - and those unit tests will be able to run within a